Measure the impact of changes on your Oracle environment with Query Performance

 What is Query_Performance?

-We present GPS_Query-Perfomance a tool for analysis, comparison and execution of queries on Oracle platforms.
+A tool for analysing, comparing and executing queries on Oracle platforms.

-GPS-QP is a tool that will centralize, supported by some native Oracle tools, and through simple software, all the battery of tests necessary to certify the success of any change.
+GPS Query Performance is a tool that will centralise, based on some native Oracle tools, and by means of a simple software, the whole battery of tests necessary to certify the success of any change, allowing you to compare the performance of queries in different environments.

 - Application upgrade, Oracle version or Operating System.